 Health Issues in Poodles

-Click here for a list of variety specific tests that PCA recommends breeders screen for.
+Download a list of a specific tests that the PCA recommends breeders screen for.

 Find out more through organizations dealing with these problems.
 You can make a difference with these issues is by giving to the PCA Foundation, which is working hard to further the understanding of the diseases, genetic anomalies and injuries which affect these dogs.

 Addison’s disease is also known as hypoadrenocorticism.
 It is an insufficient production of adrenal hormones by the adrenal gland.
 Since these hormones are essential for life, this is an extremely serious disease and it must be treated as such.

 Adrenal insufficiency can be primary or secondary.
 Primary adrenocorticism affects salt/potassium balance in the body and glucorticoid as well.
 Secondary adrenocorticism usually only affects the glucocorticoids.
 It is not known why primary adrenocorticism occurs but it may be an immune mediated process.
 Secondary adrenocorticism probably occurs most often when prednisone or other cortisone being administered for medical reasons are suddenly withdrawn.
 It can occur as a result of pituitary cancer or some other process that interferes with production of hormones that stimulate the adrenal glands.